Does Florida Have a Drug Problem?

-Florida is one state in particular that is dealing with a major drug crisis in multiple regions throughout its boundaries.
-As a southern border state, Florida is used as a conduit for many types of drugs to enter the rest of the country.
-As a result, drug trafficking and use are serious problems in Florida.
-In addition, specific regions and towns throughout the state are struggling with what can be considered an epidemic of drug use.
+Yes, like so many other states in the U.S., Florida is dealing with a major drug crisis in multiple regions throughout its boundaries.
+As a southern border state, Florida is used as a conduit for many types of illicit drugs entering the country, contributing to a rise in local drug trafficking and use.

 Florida as a Drug Gateway

 According to the U.S. Drug Enforcement Agency’s National Drug Threat Assessment for 2016, Florida is a major gateway for drug traffickers to get illicit drugs into the country.
 This includes both major drug traffickers and gangs from: